-Governing the Right to Food Artikel By emphasizing a multi-stakeholder approach to political decision-making, international institutions have enabled corporate actors to dominate the conversation about how and what we eat.
+Governing the Right to Food Background By emphasizing a multi-stakeholder approach to political decision-making, international institutions have enabled corporate actors to dominate the conversation about how and what we eat.
 But addressing hunger and malnutrition requires a strategy that focuses on human rights and government accountability.
 By Nora McKeon

 War in Ukraine: The effects are dramatic Interview How the war in Ukraine threatens global food security – an interview with Dr Martin Frick, head of the Berlin office of the UN World Food Programme (WFP).
 By Inka Dewitz